What hosting options does Adobe Campaign support? How do each of them handle data storage and security?

 Which Adobe Campaign offering will best fit our needs?
 What are the advantages of each?

-Adobe Campaign Classic and Campaign Standard can both help marketers build personalized cross-channel campaigns, integrate with Adobe Experience Cloud, and support real-time data transfers and batch transfers.
-Campaign Classic is geared more toward marketers with more advanced data needs or who need more customization, while Campaign Standard caters to marketers with straightforward data management needs.
-In any case, our sales teams can help you choose the best option for your needs.
+Adobe Campaign Classic and Campaign Standard can both help marketers build personalised cross-channel campaigns, integrate with Adobe Experience Cloud and support real-time data transfers and batch transfers.
+Campaign Classic is geared more toward marketers with more advanced data needs or who need more customisation, while Campaign Standard caters to marketers with straightforward data management needs.
+In any case, our sales teams can help you to choose the best option for your needs.

 For more frequently asked questions, read our conversation guide.